marinaluchner/ml-assisted-aav-engineering/README.md

 ```bash
 python make_figure_2d.py -i example/sequence_to_function/Round_3_Threshold -o example/sequence_to_function
 ```
-Training and evaluating the models takes ~15 min without GPU usage (on Windows with WSL).
+Training and evaluating the models takes ~15 min without GPU usage.
 The expected output will be stored in example/sequence_to_function/plot.png.

 # Contact